 Schools are not permitted to plan for a deficit balance in normal circumstances.
 However, this may be permitted in exceptional circumstances with the prior agreement of the LA.
+Schools should notify the LA at the earliest opportunity if they are expecting their accounts to move into a deficit position.
 Before this agreement is given the school will be expected to work with the LA to consider all available options in an attempt to set a balanced budget.
 In agreeing to this the LA will require a plan from the school indicating how it intends to recover the deficit (see 4.8).
-The school will be identifed as high risk and additional monthly reporting will be required inline with the High Risks Schools Policy.
+The school will be identified as high risk and additional monthly reporting will be required in line with the High Risks Schools Policy.
+Schools must submit a recovery plan to the local authority when their revenue deficit rises above 5% on 31 March of any year.